 IntroDUCKtion is our orientation program that is required for all incoming students.
 During IntroDUCKtion, you’ll learn what it means to be a Duck and complete the steps needed for you to register for your summer term classes!

-Due to the university’s response for reducing the spread of COVID-19, spring term will consist primarily of remote and online instruction.
-To follow the ruling of the university as well as the executive order from Governor Kate Brown, all Mid-Year IntroDUCKtion sessions will be virtual.
+Due to the university’s response for reducing the spread of COVID-19, all Mid-Year IntroDUCKtion sessions will be virtual for all 2020-21 terms.
 All programming that would normally take place in person will be transitioned to being online and held virtually on a Zoom webinar.